 The Corporation has a total return policy for calculating the amounts available for distribution each year.
 It is a percent of its endowment fund's average fair value over the prior three calendar year ends.
-This percentage was 4.0% for both 2011 and 2010.
+This percentage was 3.0% and 4.0% for 2012 and 2011, respectively.
 Actual distributions are for specific projects approved by the Board of Directors.
 If the total return amount exceeds the actual earnings of the Endowment Funds in any one year, then the amount needed to fund such excess will first be taken from the accumulated excess earnings from prior years, then from the accumulated net capital gains of Endowment Funds and, conversely, any undistributed income after the allocation of the total return distribution is added back to the unrestricted or temporarily restricted fund balance.
 In establishing this policy, the Corporation considered the long-term expected return on its endowment.
 Accordingly, over the long term, the Corporation expects the current spending policy to allow its endowment to grow at an average of inflation plus one percent annually.
-For 2011 and 2010 an allocation of four percent of the prior year's balance was used to calculate restricted funds available balance.
+For 2012 and 2011 an allocation of three percent and four percent, respectively, of the prior year's balance was used to calculate restricted funds available balance.
 This is consistent with the Corporation's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.